Derek Acorah: Most Haunted

 In July 2001, Acorah joined a new British television programme called Haunting Truths.
 It was subsequently sold to Living and renamed Most Haunted.
 He worked on the show for six series.

 Yvette Fielding, a presenter and executive producer of Most Haunted, initially stated "there is no acting on this programme, none whatsoever.
 Everything you see and you hear is real."
 However, significant media attention was directed at the show in 2005, after Acorah claimed to channel spirits with names that had allegedly been suggested to him in advance, those names being "Rik Eedles" and "Kreed Kafer", anagrams of "Derek Lies" and "Derek Faker".
 These names were created by the show's then-resident sceptic and parapsychologist Ciarán O'Keeffe in a successful attempt to expose Acorah.

 Speaking in 2006, Fielding said of Acorah: "We tell people everything is real, then it turns out he was a fake, so he had to go".
 His time on the show saw him regularly being parodied, most notably with Shirley Ghostman (portrayed by Marc Wootton), which drew on elements of Acorah and Colin Fry, and Wootton once invaded one of Acorah's shows.
 He was also parodied by Dawn French on an episode of French and Saunders, by Jon Culshaw on Dead Ringers and by Hugh Laurie on Saturday Night Live.
+It has been spectulated by Alex Lowe that Clinton Baptiste, the character he played in Phoenix Nights was based on Acorah, citing the similar hair colour and style.